 Do I need to have a guide for the Kabbaladurga Trek?

-The hike should be planned with a guide, though this is possible even without one.
-Since the trail may be a little challenging, especially for first-timers, hiking can be advised accordingly.
+The hike should be planned with a guide.
+However, this is possible even without one.
+Since the trail may be challenging, especially for first-timers, hiking can be advised accordingly.
 It only feels natural to want to hire a local guide; an individual doing so might get some more information regarding the pathway, local History, flora, or fauna.
 They can be very resourceful toward your safety and also for a great trekking experience.

 Can you name a few items that I should carry while going for the Kabbaladurga Trek?